 The Joined Up Networker

-I help professionals and firms become the Go-To-Expert.
-Unusually for someone with an Engineering Degree, I accidentally became a writer and used my knowledge on social media to write the current best-selling and award-winning book on networking, The FT Guide To Business Networking.
-(75 five star reviews on Amazon - and read the 1st chapter for free here) People frequently talk about me as someone who really knows her stuff – which may be the reason I have, over the last decade, worked with over 300 partners, coached and trained over 1000 professionals at every level of the UK’s most ambitious professional practices.
-After nearly 5 years for working for BDO LLP, I realised I loved the intellectual challenge of working with accountants, so made working with accountants (and lawyers as I am a glutton for punishment) my sector specialism.
+I help professionals, mostly accountants and lawyers become the Go-To-Expert.
+After joining BDO LLP in 2004, I have now almost clocked up ten years working predominantly with accountants helping them achieve their career and business goals.
+Unusually for someone with an Engineering Degree, I accidentally became a writer and used my knowledge on social media to write the current best-selling and award-winning book on networking, The FT Guide To Business Networking. (over 100 five star reviews on amazon) In 2012, the book I always wanted to write, 'How to make partner and still have a life' was published.
+In March 2014, my next book, 'The Go-To-Expert: How to build your reputation, differentiate yourself from the competition and win business' is published.
+People frequently talk about me as someone who really knows her stuff – which may be the reason I have, over the last decade, worked with over 300 partners, coached and trained over 2000 professionals at every level of the UK’s most ambitious professional practices.

 I am honoured to have been asked to judge the British Accountancy Awards in 2011 and 2012.
 I am a member of the Accountant's Club Global Advisory Panel, and write regularly on practice management issues for CCH.

 Myself, and Jon (my co-director) are approved Growth Accelerator Coaches.
 This means that we can if you are eligible, through the Growth Accelerator scheme, help you get some coaching funded by the scheme.
 Click here for more details to see whether you are eligible for the scheme.

 The types of work I am currently helping my small professional practice clients with, includes:

 1) Helping a £2m t/o practice grow to £4m by restructuring the firm and helping the management team step up